flaskbb/flaskbb/README.md

 ## FEATURES

-* A Bulletin Board like FluxBB, DjangoBB in Flask
+* A Bulletin Board like FluxBB or DjangoBB in Flask
 * Private Messages
 * Admin Interface
 * Group based permissions